The Moon in the Water: Contents

 The initial chapter, which discusses Japanese literature in general, is called "contexts".
-Each subsequent chapter is about each of the three writers, so there are four total chapters.
+Each subsequent chapter is about each of the three writers, so there are four chapters in total.

 The author compares and contrasts Japanese works to Western ones.
 The chapters discuss imagery and symbolism.

 Kinya Tsuruta of the University of British Columbia wrote that Peterson wishes to highlight intricacies in Japanese and "fiercely attacks translators' transgressions—real or imagined."
-According to Tsuruta, Petersen "goes out of her way to hunt for "hidden Japanese clues" and, of course, finds them."
+According to Tsuruta, Petersen "goes out of her way to hunt for 'hidden Japanese clues' and, of course, finds them."

 Reception

 Cogan "highly recommended" the book, and argued that the book was "well researched and crisply written" as well as "useful and stimulating", with special praise for the portion about Suigetsu, a work by Kawabata.

 Chieko Irie Mulhern of the University of Illinois stated that the book may be useful for the general public while it may cause controversies among people specializing in Japan.

-Robert Rolf of Fukuoka University of Education praised the "stimulating" reasoning in the book, and stated they would be the case even for people who disagree with Peterson's reasoning.
+Robert Rolf of the Fukuoka University of Education praised the "stimulating" reasoning in the book, and stated they would be the case even for people who disagree with Peterson's reasoning.

 Tsuruta criticized the author for having a "less than ideal" understanding of the culture of Japan and the Japanese language.